pascalkuthe/OpenVAF/README.md

 * Simple constant folding
 * A backend to automatically generate rust code in procedural macros or for build script
 * High performance (even for complex model such as HICUM generating multiple large program slices takes ~100ms including rust code generation and io on an i7 6700k)
 * Automatic derivative calculation (currently requires that the variable and the unknown it is derived by is known.
-A forward autodiff algorithm will be added in the future)
+A forward autodiff algorithm may be added in the future)

 # Documentation

 Documentation is currently in the works.
 OpenVAF has three different documentations:

-* A user documentation (not yet present) for people that use tools built on OpenVAF
+* A [user documentation](https://dspom.gitlab.io/OpenVAF) for people that use tools built on OpenVAF
 * An [API documentation](https://dspom.gitlab.io/OpenVAF/api_doc/open_vaf/index.html) for people that want to develop tools based on OpenVAF
 * An [internal documentation](https://dspom.gitlab.io/OpenVAF/dev_doc/open_vaf/index.html) to help people that want to contribute to OpenVAF